shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 }
 ```

-This is how we do in WebGL 2.
+This is how we do it in WebGL 2.
 With Transform feedback, we can discard the fragment shader
-in step 1 and the texture now.
+in step 1, as well as the texture.
 We write the output (position) of the vertex shader in step 1 to the
 vertex attribute array input of step 2.
-(Actually, you still need a placeholder trivial fragment shader
+(In practice, you still need a placeholder trivial fragment shader
-for the first step to correctly compile the program)
+for the first step to correctly compile the program.)

 ```GLSL